cyberscribe/d20datascience/README.md

 ### Simulating Simplified Combat

 #### Mathematical Complexity
 The **fundamental mechanic** of melee combat is difficult to describe mathematically, due in part to the progressions of probable damage outputs across alternating turns and the implications of these probabilities on the overall velocity of the "race toward death" that combat represents.
 This is complicated in particular by the varying number of attacks per turn.
 For example, an entity with a 1/20 chance to deal 20 damage to an opponent with 5 `hp` remaining using a single attack has a lower chance of a next-turn kill than an entity with four attacks (single hit probability 4/20) dealing 5 damage, despite both entities having the same average damage output.
-Therefore, despite the low number of variables involved, describing all of these threshold cases analytically remains intractable.
+Therefore, despite the low number of variables involved, describing all of these threshold cases analytically remains potentially calcuable, but complex.

 #### Monte Carlo Simulation